 Manual focus street snap — Zoom Nikkor 80-200 f4 AIS wide open @f4 , Nikon D780

 Tribal snaps hold their power year in year out.
 It doesn't matter which region around the planet they're from.
-Others out there heading or passing through tribal territory should at least try taking as many images as one can.
+Others out there heading or passing through tribal territory should at least try taking as many images as possible.
 Wear yourself out, the chances of returning to certain locations may never arise again.

 Within tribal lands, locals freely roam around semi-naked.
 They use their own customary laws which are very different compared to outside their territorial boundary.
 Taking closeup portrait snaps like above is openly accepted and permitted.
 Refraining from taking full or semi-nude images of children and youth in these territories should be avoided.
 Exploration of children in any form or matter is a criminal offense.
 This includes taking digital images of naked children in tribal lands even though there's no restrictions to do so.
 Sharing or posting naked images of children online no matter where they've been taken is classified as pedophilia.
 Street photographers traveling offshore crossing the grey line is at their own peril.